Serg-f/musicians-site/README.md

 ## License

-This project is available for use without any restrictions.
+This project code is entirely or partly available for use without any restrictions.

 ## Live Application